sjhloco/build_fabric/README.md

 ***Apply the config:*** Replaces current config on the device.
 The output is by default automatically saved */device_configs/diff*
 {{< cfg_syntax"ansible-playbook PB_build_fabric.yml -i inv_from_vars_cfg.yml --tag [full]">}}

-All roles can be deployed individually on there own to just to create the config snippet files, oo connections are made to devices or changes applied
+All roles can be deployed individually to just to create the config snippet files, so connections are made to devices or changes applied.
+The `merge` tag can be used with these to Napalm without `replace_config` allowing any combination of these roles to be run non-declaratively.
+As the L3VNIs and interfaces are generated automatically the variable files still need at current tenants and interfaces as well as the advanced sections.

 | tag        | Description |
 |------------|-------------|